noorahmed17/Guess-My-Number/README.md

 - Lets the player reset and play again with a new random number.
 - Changes the background color when the guess is correct.

----

 ### Demo 🖥️
-Click here to try the gane [here](https://cerulean-basbousa-b06b46.netlify.app/)
+Click here to try the game [here](https://cerulean-basbousa-b06b46.netlify.app/)